turbonomic/reporting-docs/page/config/external-timescale-manuallyAdd.md

 ## Editing the CR File for Manually Created Databases

-After you have provisioned the required database objects, you must edit the
+After you have provisioned the required database objects, you should edit the
 {{ site.data.vars.Product_Short }} cr.yaml file to make use of these
 databases.

 > **NOTE:** If you provided default names when you provisioned the
 > database objects, users, and user roles, then Embedded Reports will automatically
 > recognize those objects.
 You do not need to edit the cr.yaml file.
+The examples
+> above give the default names.
 ​

 Here are the full set of properties that configure required names and passwords.
 Each is shown with